 About the H. J. Jiang Group

-We are enthusiastic about using chemistry and materials science to create innovative solutions for energy, sustainability, and climate-related challenges.
+We use chemistry and materials science to create innovative solutions for energy, sustainability, and climate-related challenges.
 We train the next generation of scientists and conduct cutting-edge research that solves world's pressing problems.

 Our Culture